-Christy Hancock’s practice is dedicated to financial services litigation and regulatory compliance.
-Her work with mortgage servicing and financial institution clients has given her a broad base of knowledge regarding laws affecting the mortgage servicing business, including payment application, correspondence requirements, allowable fees, loan modifications, escrow requirements, property preservation, and bankruptcy and foreclosure procedures.
-Her compliance work includes assisting clients with the obligations of the National Mortgage Settlement and its multi-year testing regime and various state consent judgments.
-She works closely with her clients and regulators/monitors on developing and implementing Corrective Action Plans to ensure compliance with state and federal law.
+Christy Hancock’s practice is dedicated to financial services regulatory compliance and litigation.
+Her work with mortgage servicing and financial institution clients has given her a broad base of knowledge regarding laws affecting the mortgage servicing business, including bankruptcy and foreclosure best practices, payment application, correspondence requirements, allowable fees, loan modifications, escrow requirements, and property preservation.
+In recent years, the majority of her practice has focused on advising large financial institutions on bankruptcy-related regulatory matters and wide scale remediation projects.

-Christy provides daily guidance to clients on laws such as TILA, RESPA, FDCPA and the Dodd-Frank Act, as well as compliance with certain bankruptcy rules and the National Mortgage Settlement’s Servicing Standards.
+Christy provides daily guidance to clients on laws such as TILA, RESPA, FDCPA and the Dodd-Frank Act, as well as compliance with certain bankruptcy rules and mortgage servicing best practices.
 She has assisted her financial services clients with a variety of intricate matters, including developing responses to new legislation, conducting internal risk assessments, assisting with and responding to internal and external audits, training company personnel, and revising quality control processes, as well as drafting and updating a variety of mortgage servicing policies and procedures.
 Christy also routinely responds to the CFPB, the United States Trustee’s Office, various state attorneys general, and state banking department inquiries on behalf of her clients.

 In addition to her normal practice, Christy also enjoys teaching and mentoring.
 She is a regular instructor for the MBA at the Schools of Mortgage Banking I and II, teaching Regulatory Compliance, Laws Affecting the Mortgagee’s Interest in Property, and Ethics in the Financial Services Industry and a yearly “Financial Services 101” seminar to incoming attorneys at Bradley.